 - Maximum values for ingredients and impurities in food

 - Quantity thresholds for storage and transport

 Review of existing legislation

-The relevant federal agencies are reviewing existing laws on possible adaptations, and is deciding whether the methodological basis allows already for such changes.
+The relevant federal agencies are continually reviewing existing laws regarding possible adaptations, and deciding whether the methodological basis already allows them to be adapted to reflect the latest research findings.
 Switzerland is also involved in developing international standards for assessing the risks of nanomaterials.